city41/mate-i3-applet/README.md

 This applet shows the current state of i3 workspaces when using i3 as your window manager in MATE.

-## Pretty Beta
+## Status

-The applet seems to generally work pretty well, but it's still raw around the edges.
+Needs a better install story, but seems pretty stable.
+I've been using it all day long at work with no issues

 ## Tested On

-I am using Ubuntu MATE 16.04 with i3 4.11
+Ubuntu MATE 16.04 with i3 4.11

 ## How to Install